April 8, 2020

 As if that explained everything.

 After nearly 30 hours of conversations with this mid-level manager, over the course of our relationship, one thing was evident to me about Jesse.
 He is very good at conversations.
 He is smart, introspective, kind, and thoughtful.
 He expresses himself very well.
-And, the conversation IS the relationship.
+And, the relationship takes place in communication.
 So, what really was the problem here?

 How can one be good at one thing (conversations), and not good at the other (relationships)?